FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Cockos_Reaper.md

 ## ReaVolution

 Release in 20.12 is ReaVolution.
-ReaVolution is an attempt to provide a customization to Reaper standard configuration in order to simplify its integration to Spat Revolution and provide a complete simple immersive audio creation package.
+ReaVolution is an attempt to provide a customization to Reaper standard configuration in order to simplify its integration to SPAT Revolution and provide a complete simple immersive audio creation package.

-The ReaVolution package includes macros (scripts), customized toolbars,  system behaviour preference enhancements and makes the integration of Spat Revolution to Reaper a charm.
+The ReaVolution package includes macros (scripts), customized toolbars, system behaviour preference enhancements and makes the integration of SPAT Revolution to Reaper a charm.

 Please follow this link for more information on [ReaVolution](Third_Party_ReaVolution.md).

 ## Setting Up Sync

-As described in section **[Spat PI : Local audio path](7_SPAT_Plugins_7_3_DAW_Automation_-_Local_Audio_Path.md)**, when you are using the Local Audio path, the buffer size and sample rate must be matched in both Spat Revolution and Reaper.
+As described in section **[SPAT PI : Local audio path](7_SPAT_Plugins_7_3_DAW_Automation_-_Local_Audio_Path.md)**, when you are using the Local Audio path, the buffer size and sample rate must be matched in both SPAT Revolution and Reaper.
-In Spat, you set this in the preferences and in Reaper in the Audio Device preferences.
+In SPAT, you set this in the preferences and in Reaper in the Audio Device preferences.

 ![](include/SpatRevolution_UserGuide_-233.jpg)